regulad/BlueHeaven/README.md

 ## Implementation Woes

-Although I had a lot of fun writing the code, I ran into several issues that ultimately led to me abandoning the project:
+Although I had a lot of fun writing the code, I ran into several issues that I was able to solve.

 * Android's Bluetooth LE API is only available on Lolipop (5.0) and above.
 This means that I can't use my older phones, which limits the maximum size of my network.
 I was left with only five phones to test on.
 * In addition, the API requires a device to be equipped with a Bluetooth 4.2 transmitter, which is rare among old phones, even those running Lolipop.
 My Samsung Galaxy S5s and Moto G4 Plays were compatible, but others were not.